Dr Allan Pang

 Research

 Allan is also working on a new project that focuses on transregional Chinese popular music across Hong Kong and Southeast Asia since the 1950s.
 It looks at the role of music in the global politics of migration and Chinese identities.
 The project examines the efforts of musicians, singers, entrepreneurs, and activists in exerting transregional agency through the popular music industry.
 Instead of merely looking at musical works, it examines the process of musical production in the contexts of the Cold War, Chinese migration, and political transitions.
-It also studies the global history of music from Asian perspectives, for instance, by looking at the transregional dissemination of works by composer Joseph Koo and lyricist James Wong from Hong Kong, Xinyao from Singapore, and campus folk songs from Taiwan.
+It also studies the global history of music from Asian perspectives, for instance, by exploring the transregional dissemination of works by composer Joseph Koo and lyricist James Wong from Hong Kong, Xinyao from Singapore, and campus folk songs from Taiwan.

 Allan's former research investigated cultural policies in late colonial Hong Kong.
 It examined how colonial officials attempted to preserve, promote, and shape Chinese culture through language policies, entertainment, and postage stamps.